• Skip to primary navigation

 Many of the most popular recipes in Morocco require preserved lemons to develop the rich and unique broth.

-Here are some of my favorite recipes with preserved lemons to try out:
+Here are some of my favorite recipes that you can try out with your new special ingredient:

 And here are some general ideas for using the lemons: